Medical Policy: 08.01.25

 The EarPopper device for the treatment of otitis media with effusion and Eustachian tube dysfunction or any other condition is considered investigational.

-The use of the Eustachian tube balloon dilation system for Eustachian tube dysfunction or any other condition is considered investigational.
+The use of the Eustachian tube balloon dilation systems for Eustachian tube dysfunction (either endoscopic or trans-tympanic) or any other condition is considered investigational.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.